 The Professional Rodeo Cowboys Association (PRCA) is the highest authority and largest organization in the world for the sport of rodeo.
-In 1936 a group of cowboys protested the treatment of a rodeo promoter who refused to add their entry fees to the prize money.
+In 1936 a group of cowboys protested the treatment of a rodeo promoter.
 The success of the strike led to the formation of the Cowboy’s Turtle Association.
 The name came from not being afraid to stick their necks out.
 In 1945 the organization became the Rodeo Cowboys Association and by 1975 changed to the name we know today.
 PRCA have their headquarters in Colorado Springs in Colorado.
 Apart from promoting and managing competitions, the association also oversees the welfare and veterinary care to protect rodeo animals.
 Both women and men participate in events.